IRS Forms

 Roth Conversions And Rollovers

 Conversions from a traditional IRA to a Roth IRA are reported on 1099‑R and are usually coded 2 if you are under 59½ or 7 if you are 59½ or older, with the IRA checkbox marked.
+Note that since the Tax Cuts and Jobs Act repealed recharacterization of conversions after 2017, a Roth conversion cannot be undone, only IRA contributions can be recharacterized (codes N or R).
 Direct rollovers between plans use G, and designated Roth account rollovers to Roth IRAs use H. Watch Box 2a and the 2b “taxable amount not determined” checkbox on IRA conversions.

 Where Do You Report 1099‑R Amounts On Form 1040?